Aug. 31, 2023

 'Advisors can make good use of GPT to generate powerful answers to frequently asked questions'

-Churn Prediction: Based on historical customer and policy data, machine learning models can be trained to predict the probability that customers will cancel their policies within a certain period of time ( churn ).
-Algorithms such as logistic regression, decision trees or neural networks are used for this purpose.
-Advisors can use this information in a very targeted way.
-Customers with a high churn probability need immediate attention and should be proactively approached for a maintenance call and/or with an incentive ( defend strategy ).
-Customers with a low churn rate are obviously the loyal customers and with them the relationship can be structurally strengthened ( nurture strategy ).
-Direct action is not necessary.
-The model also shows at a diagnostic level why the probability of churn is high or low.
-This can be used strategically.
+Churn Prediction: Based on historical customer and policy data, machine learning models can be trained to predict the likelihood of customers canceling their policies within a certain period ( churn ).
+Algorithms such as logistic regression, decision trees, or neural networks are used for this purpose.
+Advisors can use this information in a very targeted manner.
+Customers with a high churn probability require immediate attention and should be proactively approached for a maintenance meeting and/or with an incentive ( defend strategy ).
+Customers with a low churn probability are, of course, loyal customers, and the relationship with them can be strengthened in a structural manner ( nurture strategy ).
+Immediate action is not necessary.
+In addition, the model also clarifies at a diagnostic level why the risk of customer attrition is customer attrition or low.
+This can be addressed strategically.

-CLV Prediction : Customer Lifetime Value (CLV) is an important measure for intermediaries, who want to systematically and future-proof - read sustainably profitable - customer service.
-Technically, CLV can be calculated using a machine learning model that analyzes the same historical customer policy data.
-By combining this with advanced algorithms such as regression analysis or survival analysis, the model can predict the future value in euros for each customer taking into account, among other things, customer lifetime and cross- and upsell potential.
-This allows the intermediary to make the right strategic decisions, logically by investing in (acquisition of) customers with a high predicted CLV.
+CLV Prediction : Customer Lifetime Value (CLV) is an important metric for intermediaries who want to organize customer service in a systematic and future-proof—i.e., sustainably profitable—way.
+Technically speaking, CLV can be calculated using a machine learning model that analyzes the same historical customer policy data.
+By combining this with advanced algorithms such as regression analysis or survival analysis, the model can predict the future value in euros for each customer, taking into account factors such as customer lifetime and cross-sell and upsell potential.
+This enables brokers and MGAs to make brokers and MGAs right strategic decisions, logically by investing in (the acquisition of) customers with a high predicted CLV.

-Customers with a high predicted CLV as well as a high predicted churn probability should naturally be given top priority by the advisor.
-In this way, marketing and customer-focused activities can be efficiently deployed and personalized services offered to actually achieve the predicted CLV.
-Below is an example of a simplified AI driven customer segmentation based on churn and CLV predictions.
+Customers with a high predicted CLV and a high predicted churn probability should, of course, be given the highest priority by account managers.
+This allows marketing and customer-focused activities to be deployed efficiently and personalized services to be offered in order to actually realize the predicted CLV.
+Below is an example of simplified AI-driven customer segmentation based on churn and CLV predictions.

-Next best policy recommenders: By analyzing customer profiles, policy data and external data sources, machine learning models can be used to predict which additional policies or coverages are most relevant and attractive to each individual customer.
-This uses techniques such as collaborative filtering, which discovers patterns and similarities between customers to make recommendations.
-This allows the intermediary to automatically and continuously inform all customers about relevant coverages at scale.
-If a customer shows interest, the advisor can work in a targeted way to advise the customer ( enlarge strategy ).
-Targeted work on higher policy density, in other words.
-An additional advantage is that customers with more policies tend to be more loyal.
+Next best policy recommenders: By analyzing customer profiles, policy data, and external data sources, machine learning models can be used to predict which additional policies or coverages are most relevant and attractive to each individual customer.
+This involves techniques such as collaborative filtering, which identifies patterns and similarities between customers in order to make recommendations.
+This allows brokers and MGAs to brokers and MGAs and continuously inform all customers about relevant coverage on a large scale.
+If a customer shows interest, account managers can take account managers action to advise the customer ( enlarge strategy ).
+Policy penetration they can work specifically to achieve higher Policy penetration .
+An additional advantage is that customers with more policies are generally more loyal.

 Robotic process automation (RPA): RPA is a technique used to automate repetitive and time-consuming tasks.
 This can be done just by using smart business rules, but it becomes even more effective when combined with machine learning (ML) models.
 For proxies or large intermediaries, the application is mainly in STP lanes for underwriting.
 Acceptors must verify provided data and check it against underwriting guidelines.
 RPA can automate these verification processes, thereby eliminating time-consuming manual work for "bulk" products.
 The RPA is then also configured to report any discrepancies to the acceptors.
 This keeps the human in the loop and immediately makes their work much more interesting.